boufnichel/pragmatic-programmers/privacy.md

 Last updated: {{ "now" | date: "%B %d, %Y" }}

-Pragmatic Programmers SARL-AU respects your privacy and designs every product to collect only the information required to deliver requested features and comply with applicable laws.
+Pragmatic Programmers respects your privacy and designs every product to collect only the information required to deliver requested features and comply with applicable laws.

 ## Data Collection
 - We do not collect unnecessary personal data.